jayvanderwall/easyparse/README.md

 A simple python parsing library.

 The easyparse module is designed to make parsing [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar) as easy as possible.
 In a nutshell, this means we can recognize text that has recursive properties (like HTML) that regular expressions cannot.
 There are things that we cannot parse, however, but most parsers out there parse context free grammars, so this isn't a big deal in practice.
-Grammars are defined in a reasonably natural syntax by using overloaded operator.
+Grammars are defined in a reasonably natural syntax by using overloaded operators.
 New functions can be easily defined to allow succinct and readable parsing of complicated grammars.

 This module is still in alpha and may change substantially in the near future.
 It has been testing in both Python 2.7.6 and Python 3.4.3.